-This country-specific Q&A provides an overview to Private Client laws and regulations that may occur in Italy.
+This country-specific Q&A provides an overview of Private Client laws and regulations applicable in Italy.

 Which factors bring an individual within the scope of tax on income and capital gains?

 In Italy income and capital gains are subject to income tax.
 Income tax is levied upon residents on their worldwide income, while residents are subject to income tax only in Italian-source income.

 For Italian income tax purposes, an individual is regarded as a resident of Italy if at least one of the following conditions is fulfilled for most part of the tax period (i.e., the calendar year): (i) he/she is registered with the Italian Official Register of the resident population; (ii) he/she has his/her residence in Italy for civil law purposes.
 Residence is defined by the Civil Code as the place in which the person has his/her habitual abode; or (iii) he/she has his/her domicile in Italy for civil law purposes.
 Domicile is defined by the Civil Code as the place in which a person established the main seat of his/her business and interests.

 The rules to determine the source of the income depends on the type of income.
 However, in general terms, income from employment and self-employment is sourced where the activity is performed, income from real estate is sourced where the property is situated, income from capital is sourced where the payor is resident or has a permanent establishment, and other income is sourced where the income-generating asset is situated or where the income-generating activity is carried out.